-Paddington Bear™ has been at the heart of fundraising for Action Medical Research for 40 years ever since his creator, Michael Bond, met the charity’s founder, Duncan Guthrie, in 1976.
+Paddington Bear™ has been at the heart of fundraising for Action Medical Research for more than 40 years ever since his creator, Michael Bond, met the charity’s founder, Duncan Guthrie, in 1976.
 Paddington Bear always likes to help wherever he can and so, after chatting over the matter with Mr Bond, he agreed to support Action as the charity’s official mascot.
 Paddington Bear’s friendly face has helped us attract thousands of new supporters who together have raised millions of pounds to help babies and children.

 Paddington was part of the London Paddington Trail, which saw 50 bears placed across London at the end of 2014.
 We had two bears in this trail, one designed by our celebrity ambassador Davina McCall and the other by Rankin - both raising money for Action.